 In the dynamic world of higher ed recruitment, enrollment leaders struggle to solve complex problems because they rely too heavily on traditional technologies and strategies.
 This is not to say traditional methods are not helpful, but today’s enrollment management landscape is simply not the same as it was a decade ago.

-As an enrollment leader in 2022, you face significant challenges every day, like:
+As an enrollment leader, you face significant challenges every day, like:

 - How to grow your incoming class.

 - How to provide Disney-type campus visit experiences.